sigcsets/sigcse2022/pages/health_and_safety.md

 <span style="margin-left:10%">1 Sabin Street</span><br>
 <span style="margin-left:10%">Providence, RI 02903.<br><br>
 Rapid tests and PCR tests are available (rapid tests are only done for those with appointments who are exhibiting symptoms).
 This is a walk-up location and free of charge.

+Also, this [list of testing sites](https://docs.google.com/spreadsheets/d/1ZPU7c3QYweLDNa2TyCng_L5TC33CT_4xJrGEI_QrxSU/edit?usp=sharing) was current as of a few months ago.

 __Who is responsible for the costs associated with COVID-19 isolation?__
 Attendees are responsible for any costs associated with isolation.
 Attendees should work directly with hotel for accommodations.